EqualPasta/blog/_posts/2017/2017-09-16-creating-a-mobile-friendly-web-app.markdown

 ```

 <br />
-## Preview layout in Chrome's devTools
+## Preview Layout in Chrome's DevTools
 Chrome devTools offer *Device Mode*, which enables you to test your responsive web app.
 See how it would approximately looks on a mobile or tablet device.
 This is a very nice feature to have when you're developing a mobile web app.
 To enable *Device Mode*, do:

 * Right click in Chrome and select *Inspect*, to start devTools.